talkpython/python-for-absolute-beginners-course/README.md

 ## The time to act is now

-If you've always wanted to learn programming and are considering Python as your gateway into that world, this is the course for you.
-We will fill in the concepts that would normally be covered in a CS 101 course without wasting your time taking semesters to cover what can be learned and practiced in a week or two.
+If you've always wanted to learn to program and are considering Python as your gateway into that world, this is the course for you.
+We will fill in the concepts that would normally be covered in a CS 101 course without wasting your time taking semesters to cover what can be learned and practiced in a week or two

 Dive into Python and become a software developer with this course.
 Join today!
 You've got nothing to lose.
 Every one of our courses comes with a 2-week money-back guarantee.